ChineloOgbonnah/Power-BI-Project/README.md

 ![](DAX.PNG)

 ### Visualization and Insights:
 The final report created is a simple interactive dashboard with clickable buttons that navigates you to various information/insights about the report.
 The button and bookmark features of Power BI were used to make the report interactive.
-You can navigate through the report [here](https://app.powerbi.com/view?r=eyJrIjoiNzQ3NDdiNGUtMmU4Ny00OGFlLWE0NDctNzEwOTViNGE5NWUxIiwidCI6ImQ5NTdmODIyLWFmMTUtNDcyNi1hNzFhLWFmMDdjNTkwNzgyNSJ9) for the final report I had created and [here](https://app.powerbi.com/view?r=eyJrIjoiN2JiYjhkYWMtNjdkYi00MTk5LWIyOWItY2VkYWE5NTAyYzQ1IiwidCI6ImQ5NTdmODIyLWFmMTUtNDcyNi1hNzFhLWFmMDdjNTkwNzgyNSJ9&embedImagePlaceholder=true) for the first report I had created.
+You can navigate through the report [here](https://app.powerbi.com/view?r=eyJrIjoiNzQ3NDdiNGUtMmU4Ny00OGFlLWE0NDctNzEwOTViNGE5NWUxIiwidCI6ImQ5NTdmODIyLWFmMTUtNDcyNi1hNzFhLWFmMDdjNTkwNzgyNSJ9) for the final report I created and [here](https://app.powerbi.com/view?r=eyJrIjoiN2JiYjhkYWMtNjdkYi00MTk5LWIyOWItY2VkYWE5NTAyYzQ1IiwidCI6ImQ5NTdmODIyLWFmMTUtNDcyNi1hNzFhLWFmMDdjNTkwNzgyNSJ9&embedImagePlaceholder=true) for the first report I had created.
 - Homepage:
 The default Homepage as seen in the Visual below will always come up anytime the Homepage button by the right-hand side is clicked.
 The linkedIn icon takes you to my LinkedIn profile (kindly connect) while the github icon takes you to this repository 😃.